shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 You can think of registers as storage space baked right into the CPU itself.
 They are small and incredibly fast to access.

-The most common registers are the so-called _general-purpose_ registers.
-In x86-64 they are sixteen in total and they are 64 bits wide.
+The most common registers are the so-called _general purpose_ registers.
+In x86-64 they are sixteen in total, and they are 64 bits wide.

-One can access the whole register or just a subset by using different names.
+One can access the whole register or a subset by using different names.
 For example, using `rax` (as in the code above) would address all the 64 bits in the `rax` register.
-With `al` you can access the lower byte of the same register.
+With `al`, you can access the lower byte of the same register.

 | Register | Higher byte | Lower byte | Lower 2 bytes¹ |	Lower 4 bytes² |
 |:---      |:---         |:---        |:---            |:---             |